 I started Ventura Graphic Design in the beginning of 2012 as an escape plan from my office job and pulled the cord in December of that year.
 I have been going strong ever since.

-After living abroad for five years (Japan, Australia, and Tanzania), I came home with very different ideas about the world.
-I’d always known that I didn’t want to design for Walmart or Coca-Cola (sorry guys!) but I came back knowing that I needed to concentrate my work on the nonprofit sector.
-I earned my stripes as a designer at a nonprofit marketing firm for 2 years in San Francisco.
+After living abroad for five years (Japan, Australia, and Tanzania), I came back to the States with new ideas about the world.
+I’d always known that I didn’t want to design for big corporations, but I came back determined to concentrate my work on doing good.
+I earned my stripes as a designer at a nonprofit marketing firm for two years in San Francisco.

 Nah, if you’re a small business looking for some stunning design work, feel free to contact me!

 You need an efficient designer who always meets (or beats) the deadline.

 You need someone who works independently with little guidance.